 A $50,000 MATCHING DONATIONS CAMPAIGN

-We are excited to announce that S.O.U.L., the team that produced the upcoming “A World Worth Imagining: Jacque Fresco, The Man With The Plan” documentary about The Venus Project (to be released on 11/11, 2019), have generously offered to double each donation for a campaign for The Venus Project, up to a total of $50,000.
+We are excited to announce that S.O.U.L., the team that produced the documentary about The Venus Project titled “A World Worth Imagining: Jacque Fresco, The Man With The Plan”, have generously offered to double each donation for a campaign for The Venus Project, up to a total of $50,000.

 We are highly appreciative of their generosity, as well as the numerous people who have been supporting this direction in so many ways over the years!!
 These funds will enable The Venus Project to proceed with projects that can reach a wider audience, one of which has been germinating for years and the other is a new initiative.

 Preserving Our Origins for Further Development

 With the publication of The Best That Money Can’t Buy in 2002, Jacque Fresco succeeded in summarizing the vision of The Venus Project for the general public.
 Since that time, most of the information made available to the public on YouTube and elsewhere has been introductory and/or informal, leading many to wonder, “What else is there?”

 Since 2010, The Venus Project released a series of 50 lectures (by Jacque Fresco) to the public in both audio and video form; lectures recorded from as early as 1974 to as late as 2011.
 These 50 lectures represent approximately 6% of the unique information recorded in audio/video form that has survived across a range of 50 years to the present.

 Despite being a prolific illustrator, designer, lecturer, and model-maker, Fresco was not a prolific writer.
 To remedy this, 125 volunteers have worked since 2014 to transform his 864 lectures into transcripts.
 To date, they have succeeded in transcribing about 14%.